nkapashi/bashScripts/README.md

 # Shell Scripts

-A drop off location for various shell scripts.
-Additional information and description for each shell script can be found below.
+A drop off location for various bash scripts.
+Additional information and description for each bash/sh script can be found below.

 ## **Contents:**

 ------

-### ch_ad_pwd.sh
+## **ch_ad_pwd.sh**

 Change your Microsoft Active Directory password with SAMBA and some DNS queries.
 In case you want to use this in Windows 10 bash note the below prerequisites: